hbin0701/Pred-Sent/README.md

-# Step‑by‑Step Prediction (Pred‑Sent)
+# Let's Predict Sentence by Sentence

 > ⚠️ **Work in Progress**  —  The codebase is under active development.
 Will be updated soon.

-This repository contains the *official* implementation of the paper **“Let’s Predict Step by Step."**
+This repository contains the *official* implementation of the paper **“Let’s Predict Sentence by Sentence."**

-**TL;DR: We present a framework that adapts a pre- trained token-level LM to operate in sentence space, by autoregressively predicting.**
+📝 **TL;DR**: We present a framework that **adapts** a pre-trained token-level LM to operate in sentence space, by autoregressively predicting continuous embeddings of next sentences.

 ## Directory Structure